adam12/ecto_network/README.md

 Ecto types to support MACADDR and Network extensions provided by Postgrex.

+Although this is primarily an Ecto library, it has a hard dependency on Postgrex due to the types it is providing.

 ## Installation

 1. Add `ecto_network` to your list of dependencies in `mix.exs`: